wavering-ruby/STARS-VBA-CharactersSheet/README.md

 - G18: The character's class (used to look up class-specific values in the Classe table).
 - Classe: A table containing class-related values, such as base SP and modifiers.
 - Column 4: Base SP for the class.
-- Column 7: PP modifier for the class.
+- Column 7: SP modifier for the class.
 - P7: The character's Wisdom attribute value.
 - G22: The percentage of Chaotic Exposure for the character (e.g., 10%, 20%, etc.).
 - Passagem!E3:E22 : A range of values representing additional SP adjustments (e.g., from items or abilities).